-Inflammation of the eye, or in medical language oph-thalmia, is a frequent, and very distressing complaint.
-Its symptoms are very well known; they generally commence with a severe pain in the eye, redness of the eye-ball, and a copious secretion of tears-the patient is unable to bear the light, and keeps his eyes closed-sometimes a violent burning is perceived in the eye; head-ache and in general fever attend-the inflammation is either seated in the adnata, or in the globe of the eye, in which latter case there is less external evidence of inflammation, but the same general symptoms.
+INFLAMMATION of the eye, or in medical language ophthalmia, is a frequent, and very distressing complaint.
+Its symptoms are very well known; they generally commence with a severe pain in the eye, redness of the eyeball, and a copious secretion of tears-the patient is unable to bear the light, and keeps his eyes closed-sometimes a violent burning is perceived in the eye; headache and in general fever attend-the inflammation is either seated in the adnata, or in the globe of the eye, in which latter case there is less external evidence of inflammation, but the same general symptoms.
 In some cases an effusion of blood takes place into the cellular texture under the adnata, and occasions a great tumefaction.

 Coagulating lymph is sometimes poured out by the inflamed vessels, and opacity of the cornea is the consequence.
-In some cases a pimple or inflamed speck apcases; the nature of his operation I cannot ascertain, as the only copy of Rhazes which I have been able to see, contains nothing on the subject.
-It is a black letter edition, very ancient in barbarous Latin, belonging to the Loganian library in this city.

-pears, in some part of the adnata, generally in the vicinity of the cornea.
+In some cases a pimple or inflamed speck appears in some part of the adnata, generally in the vicinity of the cornea.
 Small red vessels are often seen ramifying over the cornea.